dotnet/runtime/src/coreclr/Developer-Guide.md

 - X64 - Debug and Release

 We have work in progress to bring more tests online and support more platforms in the near future.
+As can be seen from the repo home page (the Linux build status labels), we are bringing up Linux support.
+Once the engineering support (e.g. build and validation) is functionally complete, we will share the details on how to build and test the product on Linux.

 ## Prerequisites ##